 Jenny received her first degree in social anthropology from the London School of Economics.
 She has a Master’s degree in Government from Georgetown University, a Master’s degree in Creative and Life Writing from Goldsmiths College and a French proficiency diploma.

-Jenny’s work has appeared in British and American publications – newspapers, women’s magazines, and literary and specialist magazines including The Art Book, Blackmore Vale Magazine, The Berkshire Eagle (‘Letter from London’), Church Times, The Daily Telegraph, The Financial Times, Pen Pusher, Petits Propos Culinaires and South Bank Poetry.
+Jenny’s work has appeared in British and American publications – newspapers, women’s magazines, and literary and specialist magazines including The Art Book, Blackmore Vale Magazine, The Berkshire Eagle (‘Letter from London’), Church Times, The Daily Telegraph, The Financial Times, Magistrate, Pen Pusher, Petits Propos Culinaires and South Bank Poetry.
 For many years, Jenny wrote features regularly for the online arts journal Cassone.

 If Jenny has used any images in breach of copyright, forgive her, and note that she will remove such material at the request of the copyright holder.